christoph-lechner/wiki-eventstreamer/README.md

 ## Structure of the System
 ![Layout](doc/img/schematic.png)

-To ensure reliable operation of the data collection programs, they are running as dedicated user accounts (configured with log in disabled).
-The data files written by these programs are read-only accessible to selected users on the machines, in particular for the user account used to run the database loading process.

 ## Details
 For many components of the system there are resources with more details:
 * [Python program](streamreader/) to store the wikimedia event stream.
 In my case this program is running on a separate machine (and there using a dedicated user account).